plone/training/ttw/rapido.rst

 Let's replace the "0" value in our rate block with a computed value.

 To do this, you need to add an element to the block.
-For now the Python function will just return 10.
+For now the Python function will return 10.

 .. admonition:: Solution